phetsims/phet-info/doc/interactive-description-technical-guide.md

       that object changed, or what its new value is.
     * Context Responses (UtteranceQueue) - Often emitted immediately after an object response, a context response is description about the larger context of the sim.
 This may be the resulting effect that the object change had.
-* Alternative Input - ways of interacting with the sim through the PDOM.
-This largely is classified as the technology that can interface with HTML in general, but cannot with SVG, WebGL, or Canvas as used by the primary input system in scenery (mouse/touch/pen).
-    * keyboard (PDOM)
-    * mobile (PDOM)
-    * switch (PDOM)

 ## Understanding each technology